yunshengtian/AutoOED/docs/source/content/about/introduction.rst

 by applying state-of-the-art machine learning approaches.
 So AutoOED is most powerful when the performance evaluation of your problem is expensive (for example, in terms of time or money).

-Currently, AutoOED is specialized for multi-objective optimization and we are planning to add single-objective support in the future.

 Requirements
 ''''''''''''